 It’s about 20 minutes at 350F.
 Please, do not over-bake it because it may become dry and crumbly.
 It’ll be done when the center is just about to set, since it’ll be completely set as it cools down completely.

 Sugar-free Fudgy Walnut Brownies

-- 2/3 + 1/3 cups sugar-free chocolate chips — I love this one because it’s a premium dark chocolate, dairy-free and stevia-sweetened
+- 2/3 + 1/3 cups sugar-free chocolate chips - I love Lily`s Chocolate Chip because it’s a premium dark chocolate, dairy-free and stevia-sweetened.

 - 5 tablespoon grass fed butter or coconut oil - melted